kuzzleio/documentation/src/api/1/controller-security/search-profiles/index.md

 * `scroll`: create a new forward-only result cursor.
 This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/common-options.html#time-units), at the end of which the cursor is destroyed.
 If set, a cursor identifier named `scrollId` will be returned in the results.
 This cursor can then be moved forward using the [scrollProfiles]({{ site_base_path }}api/1/controller-security/scroll-profiles) API action
 * `size`: the maximum number of profiles returned in one response page

----

-## Body properties

-### Optional:

-* `roles`: an array of role identifiers.
-Restrict the search to profiles linked to the provided roles.

----

 ## Response